ajcaputo6/Thunder-Music-Player/README.md

 ----------------------
 > by Andrew Caputo
 ----------------------
-> A beautifully simple music player app for iOS
+> A beautifully simple music player app for iOS & Android
 ----------------------
 > Objectives:
 >
-> 1) Design and create a simple, clean, and nice UI iOS music player app for those who feel like other music apps are too cluttered
+> 1) Design and create a simple, clean, and nice UI music player app for those who want less clutter
 >
+> 2) Allow the ability to change song properties for current playing song only (may be limited to Android)
+>
+> 3) Allow the ablity to automatically download highest quality & properly pixelated album art (may be limited to Android)
+>
+> 4) Have what's displayed on the screen be simple to look at and control, but have a rich enough feature app to have advanced controls for detail-oriented listeners
+>
+> 5) Have options menu be simple to understand and easy to navigate
-> 2)
+>
+> 6) People will download because it will look simple, make sense to navigate, and be feature-rich